Compilation error

-Compilation error refers to a state when a compiler fails to compile a piece of computer program source code, either due to errors in the code, or, more unusually, due to errors in the compiler itself.
+Compilation error or compile error refers to a state when a compiler fails to compile a piece of computer program source code, either due to errors in the code, or, more unusually, due to errors in the compiler itself.
 A compilation error message often helps programmers debugging the source code.
 Although the definitions of compilation and interpretation can be vague, generally compilation errors only refer to static compilation and not dynamic compilation.
 However, dynamic compilation can still technically have compilation errors, although many programmers and sources may identify them as run-time errors.
 Most just-in-time compilers, such as the Javascript V8 engine, ambiguously refer to compilation errors as syntax errors since they check for them at run time.